 We work closely with the GAA and other Irish organizations in New York to ensure we are all striving collectively towards a common goal (cúl) to preserve and promote all aspects of Irish culture.
 We are delighted to facilitate GAA and other club meetings here at the Aisling Center in keeping with the ethos of a community center.

-Both the book “While Mem'ry Brings Us Back Again” & documentary DVD ensure that this particular era of emigration (1920 - 1960) has secured its place in history.
-The book and Documentary DVD include beautiful old photographs and archival footage which will evoke fond memories for many people who immigrated to America during that particular era.
-While the participants spoke mostly of their new life in America, the pattern of their social life was directly identifiable with their strong sense of pride in their Irish culture.
-For the children, grandchildren and great grandchildren of Irish born emigrants, it will provide a meaningful insight into the emotional journey experienced by their forefathers.
+Both the book “While Mem’ry Brings Us Back Again” and documentary DVD to ensure that this particular era of emigration (1920 – 1960) has secured its place in history.
+The book and DVD include beautiful old photographs and archival footage that will evoke fond memories for many people who immigrated to America during that era.
+While the participants spoke mostly of their new life in America, the pattern of their social life was directly tied to their strong sense of pride in their Irish culture.
+For the children, grandchildren and great grandchildren of Irish-born immigrants, it will provide a meaningful insight into the emotional journey experienced by their forefathers.